LastAncientOne/AMD-vs-NVDA/README.md

 # Master of Analyst Program

-#### Description: "Master of Analyst" program could is a graduate-level program that focuses on training individuals in various aspects of data analysis, business analysis, financial analysis, or other analytical fields.
+### Description: Master of Analyst program could is a graduate-level program that focuses on training individuals in various aspects of data analysis, business analysis, financial analysis, or other analytical fields.
 These programs typically equip students with the skills and knowledge needed to collect, analyze, and interpret data to make informed decisions in their respective fields.

-6	Courses
+#### 6	Courses
-(1)	Fundamentals of Systematic Analysis
+#### (1)	Fundamentals of Systematic Analysis
 -	Completed Staff Work (CSW)
  Completed Staff Work, similar to data analysis, empowers decision makers to identify solutions to problems or address issues through the careful consideration of reasonable and workable alternatives.
 7 Step to CSW